Jihoon Kwon

 2023/09 - Present

-• Developing a GUI-based Vision-Language-Action agent to automatically enter, record, and transcribe earnings, conference, and special calls.
+• Developing a GUI-based Vision-Language-Action agent to automatically enter, record, and transcribe earnings and conference calls.

-• Building and managing an end-to-end project to develop, collect and publish a finance-specific benchmark for training and evaluating LLMs.
+• Building an end-to-end benchmark pipeline for training and evaluating finance-specific LLM systems.

 Research Intern